Northamptonshire: Rugby union

+Rugby Union is the most popular spectator sport in Northamptonshire, and it remains a major amateur sport with over 20 local clubs competing in the East Midlands RFU league system.

+Northampton Saints

+The county's most popular sports team by attendance, Northampton Saints, compete in the Gallagher Premiership and European Rugby Champions Cup, and are based at the 15,249 capacity Franklin's Gardens.

+During the 2023/24 Season, Northampton Saints finished the Premiership season top of the table, securing them a Home Semi-Final against the reigning Gallagher Premiership Champions Saracens, with Saints winning and becoming Finalists for the first time since winning the league in 2014.
+Saints played Bath Rugby at Twickenham Stadium in the Final on 8 June 2024.
+Northampton Saints won the Match beating Bath Rugby 25–21 and becoming the Gallagher Premiership Champions for the second time.
+Over 35,000 fans of the 82,000 capacity crowd traveled from Northamptonshire to watch the final in London.

+To date, Saints have won seven major titles.
+They were European Champions in 2000, and English Champions in 2014 and 2024.
+They have also won the secondary European Rugby Challenge Cup twice, in 2009 and 2014, the Anglo-Welsh Cup in 2010, and the inaugural Premiership Rugby Cup in 2019.

+Finally, the Saints have won the Second Division title three times; in 1990, 1996 and 2008.

+Their biggest rivals are Leicester Tigers.
+The East Midlands Derby is one of the fiercest rivalries in English rugby union.

 Association football

 Northamptonshire has twenty four football clubs operating in the top ten levels of the English football league system.
 The sport in the area is administered by the Northamptonshire Football Association, which is affiliated with the United Counties League, the Northamptonshire Combination Football League, the Northampton Town Football League, as well as the Peterborough and District Football League in neighbouring Cambridgeshire.
-Only two clubs in Northamptonshire to have competed in The Football League are Northampton Town and the defunct Rushden & Diamonds.
+The only two clubs in Northamptonshire to have competed in The Football League are Northampton Town and the defunct Rushden & Diamonds.

 Northampton Town F.C.

 The only fully-professional English football league club in the county is Northampton Town, which attracts between 4,000 and 6,000 fans on an average game day and has been part of the Football League since 1920.
 Their home ground is Sixfields Stadium which opened in 1994.
 The first match there took place on 15 October against Barnet Football Club.
 The stadium can hold up to 7,500 people, with provisions for disabled fans.